 The aura (steel ring, Kee in white on a pedestal) that draws a crowd in Mongkok.
 The aura that lights in solitude the dark of Hong Kong living in the pubic domain, in the housing market and in the estate of governance.
 The aura that can stand as it is in the mounds of rubbish in a landfill.
 All of our personhood, not just sainthood, is being contested, referenced and pressed.
 Our senses and mind cannot turn away in disregard, at least I think this is the wish of every artist whose art invokes and or provokes, and also whose art impresses and or expresses.
 This is high art in situ, biopolitical in nature, examining the extend of limitation and liberation in our own body and in the social dimension at large.
 This complexity of limitation and liberation then tells back the stories on how have we been living our lives in context, an echo for each one of us to catch, to reflect and to own.

-Dr. Ho Siu-Kee: a human being in his own rite stands, towering.
+Dr. Ho Siu-kee: a human being in his own rite stands, towering.
 Trillions of cells shimmering air, each cell, an universe in life.
 Nested outside, even more expansive, veins and intersections of gnarly branches span an ancient Banyan tree in all shades of green and brown.
-Though a plant, Banyan is scaled a giant in this instance, comparatively.
-Nevertheless, man and tree paired, inseparable.
+Though a plant, the Banyan is relatively massive.
+Nevertheless, man and tree are paired, inseparable.